Skat (card game): Counting and scoring

 After the last trick has been played, the game is scored.
 Winning conditions for null game are different from suit and grand games.

 Winning conditions for declarer

-To win a suit or grand game, declarer needs at least 61 card points in his tricks.
-If declarer announced Schneider, he needs at least 90 card points in order to win.
+To win a suit or grand game, declarer needs at least 61 card points in tricks.
+If declarer announced Schneider, at least 90 card points are needed in order to win.
 The two cards in the Skat count towards declarer's tricks.
-If declarer announced Schwarz, he must take all ten tricks in order to win.
+If declarer announced Schwarz, all ten tricks must be taken to win.